rust-lang/rust-forge/src/release/rollups.md

 ## Background

-The Rust project has a policy that every pull request must be tested after merge before it can be pushed to master.
+The Rust project has a policy that every pull request must be tested after merge before it can be pushed to the default branch.
 As PR volume increases this can scale poorly, especially given the long (~3.5hr) current CI duration for Rust.

 Enter rollups!
 Changes that are small, not performance sensitive, or not platform